danilobjr/dotfiles/README.md

 You can see them at _File > Preferences > User Snippets_.
 They are on top of the list.

+_**Note:** You can press Alt to toggle menu._

 ### Vim

-It comes with a bunch of preinstalled plugins, such as NerdTree, vim-suround, vim-airline etc.
+It comes with some preinstalled plugins, such as NerdTree, vim-suround, etc.
 You can check at `~/.vimrc` file.

 ### Wallpapers

-To set a wallpaper just name a image file as `wall.jpg` in move it to `~/.dotfiles/wallpapers/` folder and then reload i3 `Win+Shift+r`.
+To set a wallpaper just name a image file as `wall.jpg` in move it to `~/.dotfiles/wallpapers/` folder and then reload i3 `Win+F5`.

 ## TODO

-- Put a desktop screenshot and first zsh access message.
-- Install node and npm packages during install: now, terminal-alarm.
-Then document them here.
-- Use st terminal emulator instead of gnome-terminal.
-- Remove unused software during installation such as: firefox, nautilus, ubuntu settings, etc.
+- Create a globa `bg` script to set wallpaper.

 ## License